 cache_results parameter to

-false you ensure that the query is not cached.
+false you get that query is not cached saved.

-I reiterate that I only recommend you to do this in a test environment or apply it temporarily to solve a problem in a development site.
+I reiterate that I only recommend you to do this in a test environment or apply it temporarily to solve a problem in a development website.

 The new feature of